 They are living poor that they don’t know anything.
 Here are some pictures I took at that lake:

-At the lake, they live in boat houses above the water or make some temporary house by some wood piles.
-They will move the houses based on the water level in the month.
+At the lake, they live in boat houses above the water, or make some temporary houses by wood piles.
+People will move the houses based on the water level in the month.

-These are the kids living with their family in the lake.
+These are the kids living on the lake.
 They always ask visitors for money, or anything they can have.
 It’s what they do daily.
 I asked them to take some pictures, they had made ‘V’ with their fingers for style.
-When I gave some candies to the girl in red, she said “I had candies, can you give it to those boy? (she pointed to the boy in the right picture).
+When I gave some candies to the girl in red, she said “I had candies, can you give it to that boy? (she pointed to the boy in the right picture).
 Then I asked the boy to take him a picture, he said “I let you take my picture, do you have candies for me?”.

 5. Angkor Wat – the Capital Temple

 After visiting Tonlé Sap, my last destination is Angkor Wat.
 It’s the largest construction in the Angkor area.
-Angkor Wat was built by a Khmer King firstly for Hindu, but now it’s for Buddhism.
+Angkor Wat was built by a Khmer King firstly for Hindu religion, but now it’s for Buddhism.
 In Khmer, Angkor Wat means ‘Capital Temple’.
 Therefore, it is chosen to be the symbol of Cambodia and appeared in the flag of this country.
-Let’s see some pictures that I took

-It’s about 21 kilometers for a round Angkor area (good for exercise tho? if you like jogging, cycling or running 😉).
+It’s approximate 21 kilometers for a round Angkor area.
 Therefore, if you are tired of going around Angkor, you may want to have a foot or body massage.
 It is not hard to find massage stores in the night market at Siem Reap.
 Furthermore, there are many pubs and bars at the night market, even a pub road, if you want to leave the ancient environment behind and enjoy a modern world in Siem Reap.

 This article is now available online on GPSMyCity.
 Free download here to read offline and use it as a tour guide.
 Or upgrade with a small fee for a planned trip with destinations showed as written in the article.